UniversalDependencies/UD_Portuguese-Bosque/ud-docs/_pt-dep/nummod.md

 ---

 A numeric modifier of a noun is any [number](u-pos/NUM) phrase that serves to modify the meaning of the noun with a quantity.
-This relation is universal.

 ~~~ sdparse
 a realização de mais 30 episódios